erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 and with more bits, scrambling functions are needed.
 Still, the small state space and the flaws of the base generator makes it hard to pass all tests with flying colors.
-With the thorough double xorshift scrambler it gets very good, though.
+With the thorough double Xorshift scrambler it gets very good, though.

 `erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different